Have some pie!

-However, the trends that caused this are now heading into reverse.
-As the UK tones down its appeal for international students to the dismay of its industry (mainly through very limited access to the employment market), Ireland is embracing internationalisation by pursuing a strategy to boost international recruitment by 2015.
+However, the currents behind this state of affairs may be heading into reverse.
+As the UK curbs student visas to the dismay of its industry, Ireland is embracing internationalisation with vigour and pursuing a strategy to dramatically increase international student population by 2015.

-The plan, outlined in the government’s Investing in Global Relationships, Internationalising Irish Education report last September, sets out to raise the number of English language students from 100,000 to 125,000; offshore students to 4,500; and full time international students in HE by 50% from 26,000 (since raised to 100% by the recently elected government, meaning figures of 52,000).
+As outlined in the government’s Investing in Global Relationships, Internationalising Irish Education report last September, Ireland wants to raise the number of English language students from 100,000 to 125,000; offshore students to 4,500; and full time international students in HE by 50% from 26,000 (since raised to 100% by the recently elected government, meaning figures of 52,000).

 To achieve this, immigration policies, quality assurance and collaboration with trusted agents will be bolstered.
 A new international brand and marketing campaign for Irish education, Education in Ireland, was also launched by the new government to lead the promotional charge.